 Who is suitable to be a sperm recipient and have treatment with donor sperm?

 - Couples, where the male partner has no sperm present in the ejaculate and further investigations show no spermatogenesis (the process of making sperm) in the testicles

 - Couples, where the male partner has low levels of sperm in the ejaculate, storage ducts or testicular tissue but the female partner is not suitable to undergo IVF/ICSI treatment

 - Men carrying certain inherited genetic disorders

 - Single women

 Selecting a Donor

 All donors are carefully screened and selected through medical history, semen analysis and extensive blood and urine testing for HIV, Hepatitis B and C, sexually transmitted diseases and certain genetically inherited conditions.
-They are required to be of normal intelligence, fit and healthy and must undergo full implications counselling before proceeding with donations,
+They are required to be fit and healthy without any hereditary disorders and must undergo full implications counselling before proceeding with donations.

 Occasionally, you may be required to change to an alternative donor if your first choice is not available on commencing a second treatment cycle.